Donald Trump has been President for 30 weeks – or 210 days if you are counting.

-He’s had a handful -- two-ish? -- weeks that could reasonably be described by neutral observers as “good.”
+He’s had a handful – two-ish? – weeks that could reasonably be described by neutral observers as “good.”
 The rest of his weeks as President fall somewhere between not very good and disastrously bad.

 Below, I’ve ranked Trump’s six worst weeks.
 (I am defining a week for the purposes of this discussion as Monday-Sunday.)
 What weeks did I miss?
 Send me an email at email@example.com and I’ll add to this post if need be!

--- a decision that not only caught Trump by surprise but made him very angry.
+On March 2, Attorney General Jeff Sessions recused himself from the ongoing FBI probe into Russian meddling in the 2016 election – a decision that not only caught Trump by surprise but made him very angry.
 (Months later, Trump would still be fuming at Sessions for that decision, believing, wrongly, that it led to the appointment of a special prosecutor.)

 “This whole narrative is a way of saving face for Democrats losing an election that everyone thought they were supposed to win,” Trump tweeted.
 “The Democrats are overplaying their hand.
 They lost the election, and now they have lost their grip on reality.”

-: "Terrible!
+Two days later, Trump – on an early Saturday morning at Mar-a-Lago, tweeted this: “Terrible!
 Just found out that Obama had my ‘wires tapped’ in Trump Tower just before the victory.
 Nothing found.
 This is McCarthyism!”
 He went on to tweet that President Obama was a “bad (or sick) guy.”

 Thus began a months-long (and still ongoing) attempt by Trump’s senior staff to find something (anything!) that backed up this claim.
 So far: Nothing.